akatragjini/autocad-cross_sections/README.md

 # AutoCAD Cross Section Tool
-This tool using AutoCAD's LISP programming language.
+This tool was developed using AutoCAD's LISP programming language.
 I hope you will find it as useful as I have over the years.

 ## Functionality
 Cut cross-sections.
 Can be applied to simplify complex 3d geometry (i.e. cavity monitoring surveys), construct numerical models, by mining engineers, geotechs, hydrogeologists, environmental scientists, etc.